Overview

 3

-This course introduces the learner to the basic administration of modern computing operating systems.
-This course will build upon the foundational networking knowledge of the learner and apply it to client networks.
+This course introduces the learner to basic administration for modern computing operating systems.
+This course will build upon the foundational networking knowledge of the learner and apply them to client networks.
 The learner will gain competencies in installing, configuring and troubleshooting services for modern computer operating systems.
-Administration topics will include web, mail and file transfer services.
+Administration topics will include Web services, Mail services, and File Transfer services.
 The learner will also manage interoperability between various operating system environments with consideration for business impacts.

 3

-This course will teach you about the fundamentals of data centre infrastructure and information storage.
+In this course you will learn about the fundamentals of data centre infrastructure and information storage.
 The main topics covered include virtualization architecture, high-availability infrastructure, cloud computing, and containerization.
-While exploring these topics, you will learn how to use industry-standard hypervisor technologies, compare major virtualization technologies, and select a technology based on business needs.
+While exploring these topics you will learn how to use industry standard hypervisor technologies, compare major virtualization technologies, and select a technology based on business needs.
 You will also learn about cluster computing, the role of virtualization in Virtual Desktop Infrastructure (VDI), and the core components and features of cloud computing.

 Pre-requisites: